michbur/dpcR/inst/dpcReport/about.md

   + *Array spatial analysis* - analyses of spatial randomness of positive partitions distributed over the dPCR array.
 Presents arrays in graphical form.
 Allows regional analysis of the array.
   + *Probability distribution* - studies distribution of dPCR data as well as the distribution of the &lambda;.

-5. **Save report**: Interactively builds report from the conducted analysis.
+5. **Save report**: Interactively builds a report from the analysis.

 6. **About**: Basic information about the GUI.